rust-lang/book/src/ch17-02-concurrency-with-async.md

 block and have the runtime run them both to completion using the `trpl::join` function.

-In Chapter 16, we showed how to use the `join` method on the `JoinHandle` type returned when you call `std::thread::spawn`.
+In the section [Waiting for All Threads to Finishing Using `join` Handles][join-handles]<!-- ignore -->, we showed how to use the `join` method on the `JoinHandle` type returned when you call `std::thread::spawn`.
 The `trpl::join` function is similar, but for futures.
-When you give it two futures, it produces a single new future whose output is a tuple with the output of each of the futures you passed in once _both_ complete.
+When you give it two futures, it produces a single new future whose output is a tuple containing the output of each future you passed in once they _both_ complete.
 Thus, in Listing 17-8, we use `trpl::join` to wait for both `fut1` and `fut2` to finish.
-We do _not_ await `fut1` and `fut2`, but instead the new future produced by `trpl::join`.
-We ignore the output, because it’s just a tuple with two unit values in it.
+We do _not_ await `fut1` and `fut2` but instead the new future produced by `trpl::join`.
+We ignore the output, because it’s just a tuple containing two unit values.

 <Listing number="17-8" caption="Using `trpl::join` to await two anonymous futures" file-name="src/main.rs">